vpoupet/wolfenstein/docs/files.md

 - `GAMEMAPS.WL6` contains the map data for all levels (walls, enemies, objects, etc.);
 - `MAPHEAD.WL6` contains a list of offsets to the data for each level in the `GAMEMAPS.WL6` file.

+#### Endianness

-**Note:** In all files, all multi-byte integers are stored in little-endian format.
+In all files, all multi-byte integers are stored in little-endian format.

 ## Compression